piotrmiskiewicz/kyma-environment-broker/docs/03-03-runtime-operations.md

 ## Provisioning

-Provisioning process is executed when the instance is being created and when an unsuspension is triggered.
+Provisioning process is executed when the instance is being created or when an unsuspension is triggered.
 Each provisioning step is responsible for a separate part of preparing Kyma runtime.
 For example, in a step you can provide tokens, credentials, or URLs to integrate SAP BTP, Kyma runtime with external systems.
 All provisioning steps can be found in the [provisioning.go file](../cmd/broker/provisioning.go).